Code-Institute-Submissions/KyleM99-The-Movie-Quiz_MarResub/README.md

 ## Credits
 Initial idea taken from the Project Example Idea 2. <br>
 Movie images taken from google, all rights go to the respective movie owners.<br>
-I used multiple websites for help with my JS code, and I used a couple other websites for inspiration of the website.
+I used multiple websites for help with my JS code, and I used a couple other websites for inspiration of the website, I cannot remember or have the links to those websites i'm afraid.